Parents want to protect daughters—focus not only on sex and emotions but also suicide.

 I am sorry if these facts are sobering.
-This is something that is important to care for in order to protect our daughters and to avoid these tragedies.
-Now that you understand that this is something to be concerned about, there is good news in the midst of the pain that this represents.
+This is important to care for to protect our daughters and avoid these tragedies.
+Now that you understand that this is something to be concerned about, there is good news amidst the pain this represents.
 The Jason Foundation states that four out of five teens who attempt suicide have given clear warning signs.

 This means that if you are aware of what to look for and are paying attention to your daughter, then in the vast majority of cases, you can do something to help your daughter while she is still contemplating suicide.
-It is important to not dismiss some of these warning signs as simply what is "typical" for a teenager, especially if the behavior or statement is out of character for the particular teenager.
-Seldom will a teenager exhibit all of these behaviors or even most of these behaviors, but here are some to watch for:
+It is important not to dismiss some of these warning signs as simply what is "typical" for a teenager, especially if the behavior or statement is out of character for the particular teenager.
+Seldom will a teenager exhibit all of these behaviors or even most of these behaviors.

-- Suicide threats or similar veiled statements—these may be made verbally, written or even in texts or social media comments—here are some examples:
+These may be made verbally, written, or even in texts or social media comments—here are some examples:

 - "I'm going to kill myself."